Richie765/meteor-pg/README.md

 ```

 # Known issues
+BUG, syncing the changes to the client doesn't work as it should.
+To fix this, a customized 'pg-live-select' is needed.

 Latency compensation works (client side stub methods), but there is some
 'flicker'.
 It seems like, when the table is updated, the changes to the
 subscription aren't synced yet to the client.
 I'm still looking into a